cryptokroko515/cryptokroko515/README.md

 Feel free to give me a hand.
 On my github you see a selection made by others (all credits go out to their builders, there are some very cool projects here, but i have not tested all).
 I just take the time to see if and how it works.

 #### **Portfolio Management :** _tested and found working_
-https://github.com/leoncvlt Great script for the Kraken exchange./ https://github.com/Daniel-Wang/librio Easy to set up portfolio script for Binance.
+https://github.com/leoncvlt Great script for the Kraken exchange.\ https://github.com/Daniel-Wang/librio Easy to set up portfolio script for Binance.
 Fill in your preferred portfolio and run the script.

 #### Looking for :